htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

     Once these variables are in place, send the command *condor_reconfig* to all machines in the pool, so the changes take effect.
-This is described in section \ `Installation, Start Up, Shut Down and
+This is described in the
-    Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`__
+    :ref:`admin-manual/installation-startup-shutdown-reconfiguration:reconfiguring
-    on page \ `Installation, Start Up, Shut Down and Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`__.
+    an htcondor pool` section.

 Configuring the Pool to Use Multiple Checkpoint Servers
 -------------------------------------------------------